stuartpb/Spiff.scad/README.md

 ## Usage

+    use <Spwrite.scad>;
     include <spiffsans.scad>;

     scale([1.75,1.75,1]) linear_extrude(height=8)
-      spiffsans_write("VARIABLE WIDTH TEXT!")
+      write("VARIABLE WIDTH TEXT!",spiffsans);

 ## Notes

-  Spiff Sans uses recursion for its variable widths.
-Until OpenSCAD is bumped to have a higher call stack, you might have trouble with strings of more than ~100 characters.
-Try breaking your write call up into multiple calls with shorter strings.
+  Spwrite uses recursion for its variable widths.
+Due to OpenSCAD's recursion limit, you might have trouble with strings of more than ~1000 characters.
+If you encounter problems with this, try breaking your write call up into multiple calls with shorter strings.